Society & Culture

 Noösphere

-A term for the "sphere of thought encircling the earth that has emerged through evolution as a consequence of this growth in complexity / consciousness" — emerging as an evolution of the geosphere (inanimate matter) and the biosphere (biological life).
+The sphere of thought encircling the earth that has emerged through evolution as a consequence of growth in complexity and consciousness — an evolution beyond the geosphere (inanimate matter) and the biosphere (biological life).

 Omotenashi